Train strikes 2023: Everything you need to know about July rail walkouts

 Who is taking industrial action, and when?

-The RMT, which began striking on 21 June 2022, has called three more days of walk-outs in July: Thursday 20, Saturday 22 and Saturday 29.
+Later in the month the biggest rail union, the RMT, will call 20,000 of its members out on strike on Thursday 20, Saturday 22 and Saturday 29 July.
+The first two dates coincide with the Aslef overtime bans.

+The late July walk-outs are likely to cause widespread cancellations at the start of the main summer school holidays in England.

-The strikes, which the union says will see 20,000 workers walking out, are aimed at train firms contracted by the Department for Transport.
+The strikes are aimed at train firms contracted by the Department for Transport.
 They include the leading intercity operators:

 - Avanti West Coast